Théodore Guérin

-Anne Thérèse Guérin (/fr/; 2 October 1798 – 14 May 1856), designated by the Vatican as Saint Theodora, was a French-American saint and the foundress of the Sisters of Providence of Saint Mary-of-the-Woods, a congregation of Catholic sisters at Saint Mary-of-the-Woods, Indiana.
-Pope John Paul II beatified Guérin on 25 October 1998, and Pope Benedict XVI canonized her a saint of the Catholic Church on 15 October 2006.
-Mother Guérin's feast day is 3 October, although some calendars list it in the Roman Martyrology as 14 May, her day of death.
+Théodore Guérin (born Anne Thérèse Guérin; /fr/; 2 October 1798 – 14 May 1856) was a French-American Catholic religious sister who founded the Sisters of Providence of Saint Mary-of-the-Woods, based in Saint Mary-of-the-Woods, Indiana.

-Guérin immigrated to Indiana from France in 1840, and became known for her advancement of education, especially in Indiana and in eastern Illinois; founding numerous schools including Saint Mary-of-the-Woods College at Saint Mary-of-the-Woods, Indiana; and for her care of the orphaned, the sick, and the poor of the Diocese of Vincennes, Indiana.
+Born and raised in France, Guérin immigrated to the United States in 1840, where she became known for her advancement of education, especially in Indiana and in eastern Illinois.
+She founded numerous schools, including Saint Mary-of-the-Woods College in Saint Mary-of-the-Woods, Indiana.
+Guérin is known for her care of the orphaned, the sick, and the poor of the Diocese of Vincennes.

+Guérin was beatified by Pope John Paul II in 1998, and she was canonized by Pope Benedict XVI in 2006.
+Mother Guérin's feast day is 3 October, although some calendars list it in the Roman Martyrology as 14 May, the date of her death.